 - promote excellence in research & higher education

 - connect research to policy, in France, Europe and worldwide

 - implement highest international standards in its own governance

 A world-class research center in economics, connected to policy

 The award of the Nobel Prize in Economics to Jean Tirole in 2014 came as a great recognition for TSE’s achievements in its relatively short lifetime.
 Many other accomplishments make us proud, including a record-breaking number of European Research Council grants, top publications, high rankings and impactful recruitments.

-TSE has always fostered an academic environment that nurtures a diverse range of international talent and expertise.
+Laboratory TSE-R has always fostered an academic environment that nurtures a diverse range of international talent and expertise.
 We pride ourselves on attracting the best and the brightest to Toulouse from leading US and European institutions.